tezedge/tezedge-docs/contents/tezedge/baking.md

    import secret key <delegate_alias> "ledger://major-squirrel-thick-hedgehog/ed25519/0h/0h"
 ```

-And finally the _Tezos Baking_ application on the ledger should be configured for baking:
+And finally, the _Tezos Baking_ application on the Ledger should be configured for baking:

 ```
 $ tezos-client \